Skip to main content

 Can I add or change custom roles after assigning them to collaborators?

 Yes, you can!
-We know that roles have to be flexible to some extent; you can easily change the assigned roles of collaborators in Company Settings > Collaborators > Three dot button beside each collaborator name.
+We know that roles have to be flexible to some extent; you can easily change the assigned roles of collaborators in Company Settings > Collaborators > Three-dot button beside each collaborator name.

 πŸš€ Build Ledgy with us!